Randonee/Basis/README.md

 Basis
 =====

-Haxe Native UI Development (haxe 3 only)
+Haxe Native Development (haxe 3 only)

+The goal of Basis is to provide access to native APIs and allow easy building of projects.
+For example, in ios you would need an xcode project and in android you would need an android project.
+Basis will create all needed files then compile and run if wanted.
-The goal of Basis is to provide access to native UI components.
-For example, in ios one would use UIView and in android one would use android.View along with layout xml.
+For an API example, in ios one would use UIView and in android one would use android.View along with layout xml.
+This is the same in Basis but everything is haxe.

 Basis is the core haxelib which works with other haxlibs.